“I have a LinkedIn profile but no idea what to do with it.”

 If someone has an interesting position or career pathway, reach out to them and see if they will give you some advice on how to get into this field/occupation / industry.

-Remember, you do not need LI to reach them via phone or email, you only used LI for idea generation.
-But it is indeed always easier to reach out to alumni of your college.
+Use LinkedIn to discover people and pathways, then feel free to reach out to them via phone or email.
+These folks are your “warm connections” and it is always easier to reach out to alumni of your college.

 Note: You do not have to only look at your college, you can do this activity for any college.
 Reaching out to people is more difficult, but it can be a good way of generating some new thinking on your part.